Restless Leg Syndrome

 What is a Restless Leg Syndrome?

-Restless Leg Syndrome (RLS) is a sensory neurological disorder that is characterised by unpleasant sensations in the legs and the compelling need to move the legs.
-The most common sensations have been described as cramping, soreness, creeping or crawling sensation in the calves or feet which can vary in severity from mild discomfort to severe pain.
+Restless Leg Syndrome (RLS) is a sensory, neurological disorder characterised by unpleasant sensations in the legs and the compelling need to move the legs.
+The most common sensations have been described as cramping, soreness, creeping or crawling sensation in the calves or feet, varying in severity from mild discomfort to severe pain.
 Restless Leg Syndrome is usually experienced when trying to sleep or when seated.

 Restless Leg Syndrome Symptoms?